-“Just from my perspective working with all of the cost center managers and users of Apptio IT Planning, it definitely gives these budget owners the opportunity to see, almost in real time, where they’re at and where they’re tracing towards,” said Kozup.
+“Just from my perspective working with all of the cost center managers and users of Apptio, it definitely gives these budget owners the opportunity to see, almost in real time, where they’re at and where they’re tracking toward,” said Kozup.
 “For example, leveraging our IT PMO systems and processes around business cases and projects, our partners are able to manage those as they normally do.
 But from a financial perspective, Apptio is able to pull that into the IT planning application on our daily load.
-So now they can see how those inputs can be changed, they can see the results of those changes, and then have conversations with their teams about how they’re driving towards their targets.”
+So now they can see how those inputs can be changed, they can see the results of those changes, and then have conversations with their teams about how they’re driving toward their targets.”

 Not only does this give everyone a single version of the truth from which to make spending and forecasting decisions, it saves business units from losing budget because they were unable to spend it.

 “Leadership always wanted to come back and do a ‘How did we do?’ postmortem at the end of the year,” said Warren.
 “And many times, groups would find out for the first time that they were off track or they would find out right before the fourth quarter.
 Now they have that visibility throughout the year and they know exactly if they’re falling behind, if they’re ahead of schedule, etc. It really evens out the peaks and valleys.”

 Of course, what matters to any business is measurable results.
 Specifically, dollars and cents.

 Now in their fourth quarter using Apptio, the delta between 2016 and 2017 is significant.
 “Not only in terms of tracking spending effectively, but also—and perhaps more importantly to innovation— when the money gets spent” said Rob Campbell, Senior Director of Manufacturing Solution Delivery.